Frequently Asked Questions

 May I visit without any children?

-All adults must be accompanying children to the Museum, but adults are welcome to take a pre scheduled short tour of the Museum space.
-Adults, including special needs adults, can generally be accommodated by calling 801-394-9663.
+All adults must be accompanying children to the Museum, but adults are welcome to take a pre-scheduled, short tour of the Museum space.
+Adults, including special needs adults, can generally be accommodated by calling 801-394-9663 in advance.